Image Source: Wikipedia

 John Wanamaker

 John Wanamaker (July 11, 1838 – December 12, 1922) was an American merchant and religious, civic and political figure, considered by some to be a proponent of advertising and a "pioneer in marketing".
-He was born in Philadelphia, Pennsylvania, and served as U.S. Postmaster General during the term of U.S. President Benjamin Harrison from 1889 to 1893.
+He served as United States Postmaster General in the Benjamin Harrison administration from 1889 to 1893.

 Date Range of DAHR Recordings: 1929